How to enroll

 - In most cases, your employer’s payroll office will cancel your employee coverage when they process your final paycheck.
 The PEBB Program cannot enroll you in retiree coverage until this occurs.

-- If your application is incomplete, we will send you a letter requesting more information.
+- If your enrollment form is incomplete, or if you do not submit your first premium payment and any applicable premium surcharges, we will send you a letter requesting more information.

-- Once your payroll office cancels your employee coverage and we receive your complete information, we will enroll you in PEBB retiree coverage In most cases, your retiree coverage begins immediately after your current coverage ends.
+- Once your payroll office cancels your employee coverage and we receive your completed enrollment form and first premium payment (and any applicable premium surcharges), and we determine you are eligible, we will enroll you in PEBB retiree insurance coverage.
+In most cases, your retiree coverage begins immediately after your current coverage ends.

 - After your enrollment begins, your health plan(s) will send you a welcome packet.